MohammadMaftoun/Image-Captioning-Techniques/README.md

 # Pretrained Models

-This repository contains pre-trained models on standard datasets, allowing users to generate captions for their images.
+This repository includes pre-trained models on standard datasets, allowing users to generate captions for their images.

 # Contributions